Dear readers of ADxS.org, please forgive the disruption.

 3.1.
 Dopamine

-Impulsivity (like distractibility and depression) is characterized by:1
+Impulsivity (as well as distractibility and depression) is characterized by1

 • A reduced tonic (long-lasting) dopamine level